- After studying this section, you should be able to:

 Digital electronics relies on the actions of just seven types of logic gates, called AND, OR, NAND (Not AND), NOR (Not OR), XOR (Exclusive OR) XNOR (Exclusive NOR) and NOT.

-Because, in binary logic there are only two states, 1 and 0 or ‘on and off,’ NOT in the world of binary logic therefore means ‘the opposite of’.
+In binary logic there are only two states allowed, 1 and 0 or ‘on and off’. the word NOT in the world of binary logic therefore means ‘the opposite of’.
 If something is not 1 it must be 0, if it is not on, it must be off.
 So NAND (not AND) simply means that a NAND gate performs the opposite function to an AND gate.

 A logic gate is a small transistor circuit, basically a type of amplifier, which is implemented in different forms within an integrated circuit.
 Each type of gate has one or more (most often two) inputs and one output.

-Boolean statements use letters from the beginning of the alphabet, such as A, B, C etc. to indicate inputs, and letters from the second half of the alphabet, very commonly X or Y and sometimes Q or P to label an output.
+The actions of any of these gates can also be described using Boolean statements.
+These use letters from the beginning of the alphabet, such as A, B, C etc. to indicate inputs, and letters from the second half of the alphabet, very commonly X or Y (and sometimes Q or P) to label an output.
 The letters have no meaning in themselves, other than just to label the various points in the circuit.
-The letters are then linked by a symbol indicating the logical action of the gate.
+The letters are then linked by a Boolean symbol indicating the logical action of the gate.

 The • symbol indicates AND although in many cases the • may be omitted.
 (A•B may also be written as AB or A.B)

 + indicates OR

 Although the symbols • and + are the same as those used in normal algebra to indicate product (multiplication) and sum (addition) respectively, in binary logic the + symbol does not exactly correspond to sum.
 In digital logic 1 + (OR) 1 = 1, but the binary sum of 1 + 1 = 102, therefore in digital logic + must always be considered as OR.